 Of course, it’s impossible to download a VPN from the Google Play Store while in China because the service is blocked just as is the case with all the other Google services.
 Still, this has not prevented VPN usage in the country.

-But, as we have already mentioned it’s the Chinese citizens that could get in real trouble for using a VPN.
+But, as we have already mentioned, it’s different in China and it’s the Chinese citizens that could get in real trouble for using a VPN.

 Foreigners and expats visiting the country having nothing to worry about.
 The only thing that the rules and directives against VPN usage in China have managed to do is make it harder and more frustrating for you to use a VPN.